By

 Why is prototyping a product-service experience important?

 Traditional UX Designers prototype digital experiences with wireframes.
-However, in a world where “the lines between hardware, software, and services are blurred or are disappearing” (Tim Cook, CEO of Apple), how do we prototype multiple touchpoints across multiple channels?
-In addition, how do we design for product as well as service experience?
+However, how do we prototype multiple touchpoints across multiple channels in a world where “the lines between hardware, software, and services are blurred or are disappearing” (Tim Cook, CEO of Apple)?
+In addition, how do we design for product and service experience?

 Designing a consistent experience across channels is the first step.
-Second, understanding what moments customers are having as they hop from product to service and back again is key.
+Second, it is key to understand what moments customers are having as they hop from product to service and back again.
 Sadly, traditional UX prototyping methods can only take you so far.
-Instead, UX Designers need a way to "feel out" a service encounter (think doctor's office check-in, to continue the example above):
+Instead, UX Designers need a way to “feel out” a service encounter (think doctor’s office check-in, to continue the example above):

 • Physical Mock-Ups: Like the counterpart digital mock-ups, physical mock-ups include foam core, cardboard, or plywood representations of props around the experience.
 PMU's help you control the layout and flow of an experience.
 Note: They may include digital mock-ups (wireframes) within the service since mixed product-service experiences are basically default these days.

 • Improvisation: Improv is what stand-up comics do.
 They respond fluidly to whatever comes their way.
-It begins with "Yes, and.." is the classic catalyst question when prompting an improvisation.
+It begins with “Yes, and..”, the classic catalyst question when prompting an improvisation.

 • Bodystorming: This technique leverages Improv in a more structured way.
 First, it occurs in the location where the experience, service, or product will be used.
 Next, roles are assigned to participants.
 Finally, a physical improv occurs, followed by a recap.

-• Business Origami: A template set that you can use, modify, or create your own.
-Business Origami looks like a 'miniature movie set with props, actors and stories' (McMullin).
-It shows interdependencies, customer and ecosystem interactions.
+• Business Origami: template set that you can use, modify, or create your own.
+Business Origami resembles a ‘miniature movie set with props, actors and stories’ (McMullin).
+It shows the interdependencies customer and ecosystem interactions.

 • Role-Playing: Role-playing is a theater technique.
 Role-playing and improv go together.
-The more theatrical enactment, of the employee serving the customer, for example, the better.
+The more theatrical enactment, for example an employee serving the customer, the better.

 • Movies: Video-taping a role-playing interaction or creating a 'highlight reel' showing the new service or behavior and having stakeholders and end-users critique it can reveal uncomfortable or difficult-to-explain scenarios.